asmartin/ansible-playbooks/README.md

 -    `use_nas` - set this to `true` to instruct other playbooks to mount an NFS share from the NAS in their user-data directory
 -    `nas_mount_base` - set this to the hostname of the server where you ran the "storage.yml" playbook

+This role now supports ZFS, a powerful filesystem for easily managing your data.
+When using ZFS, this role also includes support for [sanoid](https://github.com/jimsalterjrs/sanoid), which you can use to automatically take periodic snapshots of the filesystem and even sync them to another server (see the `sanoid_datasets` and `sanoid_templates` variables).

 #### Easy Server Deployment with LXC

 You can easily spin up a number of servers using [LXC](https://linuxcontainers.org/lxc/introduction/) rather than setting up physical servers or virtual machines.
 This streamlines setup and does not have any special hardware requirements (e.g. does not require Vt-x).
 To utilize containers for creating your servers, run the `lxc.yml` playbook first.
 Note that it is recommended that you bundle the NFS Storage and LXC host on the same server by using the `storagelxc.yml` playbook instead of `storage.yml` and `lxc.yml`.
 See `roles/lxc/defaults/main.yml` for additional information.